anarkiwi/sid-wizard/README.txt

      - check keyboard (SHIFT 1..3 channel mute/unmute should work)

-     - if keyboard F4, <-, or MIDI STOP : exit VESSELSYNC mode
+     - if keyboard F4, <-, or MIDI STOP : exit VESSEL SYNC mode

      - repeat

-   - Note: for keyboard F4 or <- to exit VESSELSYNC mode: keyboard must be checked -> MIDI SYNC must be still sent should not be necessary, as MIDI STOP exits sync mode now.
+   - Note: for keyboard F4 or <- to exit VESSEL SYNC mode: keyboard must be checked -> MIDI SYNC must be still sent should not be necessary, as MIDI STOP exits sync mode now.